sixP-NaraKa/aoe2net-api-wrapper/docs/docs.md

     Parameters:
     - `start` (int) -- specifies the start point for which to extract data at.
 Defaults to 1 (first entry).
-    Ignored if 'search', 'steam_id' or 'profile_id' are defined.
+    Ignored if 'steam_id' or 'profile_id' are defined.
     - `count` (int) -- specifies how many entries starting at `start` should be extracted.
 Defaults to 5.
     - `steam_id` (str) -- The steamID64 of a player. (ex: 76561199003184910).
     Takes precedence over 'profile_id'.
     - `profile_id` (str) -- The profile ID. (ex: 459658)
-    - `json` (bool) -- whether the request should be returned in json format.
+    - `json` (bool) -- whether the request should be returned in JSON format.
 If set to False, the response object will be returned.
     Defaults to True.

     Raises: